The-Marcy-Lab-School/problem-set-2-js-foundations/problems/README.md

 8. Write a describeAge function that takes a parameter age (which will always be a positive integer) and does the following:

-    If the age is 12 or lower, it returns `"You're a kid"` If the age is anything between 13 and 17 (inclusive), it returns `"You're a teenager"` If the age is anything between 18 and 64 (inclusive), it return `"You're an adult"` If the age is 65 or above, it return `"You're an elderly"` **Bonus:** write this function using as few lines of code as possible.
+    If the age is 12 or lower, it returns `"You're a kid."` If the age is anything between 13 and 17 (inclusive), it returns `"You're a teenager."` If the age is anything between 18 and 64 (inclusive), it return `"You're an adult."` If the age is 65 or above, it return `"You're an elderly."` **Bonus:** write this function using as few lines of code as possible.
 Up for a challenge?
 This function can be written in one-line using ternary operator(s) 😳.

     Examples: